 Writing for a minimum focuses needlessly on quantity, while writing for the Web should consider quality.

 As with everything else you write, every word and punctuation mark matters when blogging.
-This is the first sign of quality.
+This attention to detail is the first sign of quality.

 When I say “journal,” I don’t mean a diary.
 A journal for college should always consider the context — usually what class you’re writing it for.
 This will dictate your subject matter and style.

 Always know your subject, purpose, and audience before getting into an entry.
-Consider blogging to be continuing a conversation.
+Consider blogging to be participating in a conversation.
 Unlike a journal, you are not writing in a vacuum, so be sure that you have something relatively original to say; this means that you should do a bit of research first to familiarize yourself with the current attitudes about your chosen topic.
 A strong entry will quote from and link to any relevant sources you find about the topic.
 Remember, this is a conversation: it’s not all just about you.
 Therefore, posts on Web sites should be inter- or hypertextual.
+This is part of what we mean by usability.

 Some Blogging Guidelines